2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 						print("Wear boots!")
 				```
 			+	This code is valid in Python, but it is not a boolean expression, although it
 				reads like one.
-The reason is that the expression to the right of the or operator,
+The reason is that the expression to the right of the `or` operator,
 				"rain", is not a boolean expression

-		3. Don't compare a boolean variable with == True or == False
+		3. Don't compare a boolean variable with == True or == False.
 			This comparison isn’t necessary, since the boolean variable itself is a
 			boolean expression.